 Advertiser must be a registered Subscriber to the Site and must register as a Spotlight Challenger in order to be eligible to place an Ad on the Site.
-In addition, potential Advertisers must also join the “Spotlight Association” in order to participate in the Ad Auctions.
+In addition, potential Advertisers must also join the “Spotlight Association” in order to participate in the bidding process.

-To join, a non-refundable Application Fee of $199.99 is required to process your application.
+To join, a non-refundable Payment must be made, a minimum of $99.99 is required to process your application.

-Upon acceptance of your application, you will have access to participate in the Spotlight Challenger Club.
+Upon acceptance of your application, you will have access to participate in the Spotlight ad-space bid process.

 All accepted Spotlight Association Members are listed on each of your city's leaderboard page.